taovuokko/PythonScripts/README.md

 # PythonScripts
 Simple python scripts which help me to learn coding basics.
-Spaghetti code, you at your own risk.
+Spaghetti code, use at your own risk.